caseydavenport/cube-tools/data/polyverse/2024-11-09/REPORT.md

 ## {u}{b} control (3-0)

 This was my deck.
 It's about as close to the prototypical Dimir control deck as I could get it.
 It comes with a ton of removal, counterspells, and a small handful of hard to interact with threats.
-It ended up going 3-0, but I wouldn't say comforatably.
+It ended up going 3-0, but I wouldn't say comfortably.
 Regardless, I think this is a really solid piece of evidence that very hard, draw-go control decks are viable in this cube.
 Each of my matches was won two games to one, and while some games I felt decisively in control, most felt pretty close.

 This was the first time a number of cards saw play: